 Conduct a screening of the project against the Bank’s Exclusion List to ensure that the Bank will not involve in the prohibited businesses.

 The due diligence is performed through a site visit to engage with clients on the E&S risks.
 Clients are requested to complete the General and Specific Questionnaires targeting to establish understanding of the environmental and social risks. .
 The General Questionnaire is used to assess the environmental and social risks in general, depending on the nature of the activities and business while the Specific Questionnaire is used to assess the environmental and social risks on specific industries as stipulated.
 T he environmental and social risks should be considered on both client activities and financing purpose.

-At this stage, TMB reviews the project's compliance with applicable national environmental and social regulations and international standards and reviews environmental and social issues that may potentially arise to non-compliance.
+At this stage, the Bank reviews the project's compliance with applicable national environmental and social regulations and international standards and reviews environmental and social issues that may potentially arise to non-compliance.

 |3.
 Decision making process|| |

 The environmental and social risks assessment, completed prior to pursuing potential deals, is an integral part of credit approval process.
 Upon completion of the General Questionnaire, a risk rating will be generated.
 All medium and high risk credit applications, evaluated from environmental and social risks assessment, without proper risk mitigation are not allowed to further proceed for credit approval.